trezzuri/erpnext-docs/docs/en/setting-up/print/print-style.md

 **In Print Style you can define custom CSS styles applied to Print Formats.**

-ERPNext comes with preset styles for printing documents.
+SOMA comes with preset styles for printing documents.
 You can also create new styles using CSS that can be applied to all your print formats.

-The standard print Styles in ERPNext are: Monochrome, Modern, and Classic.
+The standard print Styles in SOMA are: Monochrome, Modern, and Classic.
 To create a new **Print Style** go to: